cesarParra/apexdocs/README.md

 ## Demo

-- Example of a site hosted in Github Pages using the generated markdown files from the CLI: [Link](https://cesarparra.github.io/apexdocs/)
+- [Github Pages](https://cesarparra.github.io/apexdocs/) - Example of a site hosted in Github Pages using the generated markdown files from the CLI.

 ## Installation